freenas/freenas-docs/userguide/system.rst

 ---------

-If the %brand% array has been licensed for High Availability (HA), a "Failover" tab will be added to "System".
-HA-licensed arrays use the Common Address Redundancy Protocol
+If the %brand% array has been licensed for High Availability (HA), a :guilabel:`Failover` tab is added to :guilabel:`System`.
+HA-licensed arrays use the Common Address Redundancy Protocol (`CARP <http://www.openbsd.org/faq/pf/carp.html>`_) to provide high availability and failover.
-(`CARP <http://www.openbsd.org/faq/pf/carp.html>`_)
-to provide high availability and failover.
 CARP was originally developed by the OpenBSD project and provides an open source, non